cloudmesh-community/fa18-523-60/project-report/report.md

 The time-series analysis conducted by the team revealed certain trends in the *Kickstarter* dataset which will be presented in the following segment.
-One of the trends noted was that the projects mostly get launched in the warmer months with July being the month with the highest number of projects.
+One of the trends noticed was that the projects mostly get launched in the warmer months with July being the month with the highest number of projects.
-The trend of the launched projects by months can be seen in +@fig:pjbym.
+The trend of the launched projects by month can be seen in +@fig:pjbym.

 ![Projects by Month](images/t5.png){#fig:pjbym}

-Drilling further into the project by month data, one can notice taht proportionally to the number of launched projects, July is the month with the highest number of cancelled and failed projecs.
+Drilling further into the project by month data, one can notice that proportionally to the number of launched projects, July is the month with the highest number of cancelled and failed projecs.
 The number of live projects is higher in winter months, mostly in November and December, however, the overall number of projects drastically decreases most likely due to the holidays.

 ![Projects by Month and State](images/t4.png){#fig:pjbyms}

-Loogking at the same categories over the years, from +@fig:pjbyys one can conclude that overall, 2015 was a great year for *Kickstarter* with the highest number of submitted projects, but also, proportionally, the largest portion of the failed projects.
+Looking at the same categories over the years time series, from +@fig:pjbyys one can conclude that overall, 2015 was a great year for *Kickstarter* with the highest number of submitted projects, but also, proportionally, one of the highest number of failed projects.

 ![Projects by Year and State](images/t2.png){#fig:pjbyys}